kartikangiras/package/README.md

 ## ✨ Why SolWink?
 Building Solana Blinks should be fun, not frustrating.
 SolWink focuses on Developer Velocity:

 Zero-Config Express Backend: We ditched the heavy frontend frameworks.
-SolWink generates pure, lightweight Node.js/Express servers designed exclusively for API route handling.
+SolWink generates pure, lightweight Express servers designed exclusively for API route handling.

 Bulletproof CORS & Headers: Pre-configured with the exact X-Action-Version and Access-Control-Allow-Origin headers required by the Dialect validator.

-Dynamic Network Selection: Choose between Mainnet-Beta or Devnet via interactive CLI dropdowns.
-SolWink automatically maps and injects the correct Genesis Hash / Chain ID into your project.
+Dynamic Network Selection: Choose between Mainnet or Devnet via interactive CLI dropdowns.
+SolWink automatically maps and injects the correct Chain ID into your project.

 Smart Variable Injection: The CLI prompts you for your Treasury Wallet or Candy Machine ID and securely injects them directly into the generated codebase.